Ford Torino: 1974

 The 1974 model year saw more extensive revisions to the Torino line.
 Government safety regulations now required that the rear bumpers must also meet the 5 mi/h standard, so all Torinos had the rear bumper and tail lamp panel redesigned.
 The new rear bumpers were much larger, square shaped, and sat lower on the body.
 No longer was there a valance panel located below the bumper as on the 1972–73 models.
 The tail lights were beveled rectangular wraparound units which eliminated the need for rear side marker lights.
 The fuel filler was repositioned above the bumper, hidden behind an access door in the center of the taillight panel.
 The front fascia for Gran Torinos was revised for 1974.
 The new grille was of similar shape to the 1973, but was slightly larger and divided into 8 equal sized vertical rectangular sections.
 The grille had a fine mesh pattern with vertical parking lamps in the outer sections (embossed with the grille pattern on the surface of the lens) and the grille emblem was changed The front bumper was revised to be slightly more pointed while the bumper guards moved more towards the center of the bumper compared to 1973 models.
 The license plate bracket was relocated to the driver's side of the bumper.
 Base Torino models carried on with the same front fascia as 1973; however, its front bumpers were revised similarly to the Gran Torinos except the license plate remained in the center.
 Gran Torino Broughams had a red reflector panel between the taillamps to give them a full-width look.
-Broughams and Squires had a stand-up hood ornament inplace of the emblem on the grille.
+Broughams and Squires had a stand-up hood ornament in place of the emblem on the grille.